Kraken wraps up preseason tour of Washington with 4-1 loss to Flames

 It was a nice response for Dunn, who had a rough game the night before with a couple of turnovers and playing primarily on the second power-play unit.
 He started Saturday with the top group, and it paid off.

 ”I think I got better as the game went on,” said Dunn.
-“It’s been a long break for me, like everyone else that first game it can one times be rough for some guys.
+“It’s been a long break for me, like everyone else that first game it can be rough for some guys.
 I think we’ve all just been excited to get going.”

 Connor Mackey beat Driedger on a screen from a Kraken defender for the fourth and final Flames goal just over midway through the third period.